 Police have also been told to ask family members confidentially if they have concerns about an applicant.

-The change comes after a man from County Durham shot three members of his family and then himself in 2012.'Adequate training'
+The change comes after a man from County Durham shot three members of his family and then himself in 2012.

 Michael Atherton had been approved by police to own shotguns despite having received a warning because of previous incidents of domestic violence.